hasura/ndc-spec/specification/src/specification/queries/filtering.md

 Comparison operators compare columns to values.
 The column on the left hand side of any operator is described by a [`ComparisonTarget`](../../reference/types.md#comparisontarget), and the various cases will be explained next.

-The `name` property of `ComparisonTarget` refers to a column in either the current collection or a related collection (see below).
-If the `field_path` property is empty or not present then the target is the value of the named column.
-If `field_path` is non-empty then it refers to a path to a nested field within the named column.

 #### Referencing a column from the same collection

 If the `ComparisonTarget` has type `column`, and the `path` property is empty, then the `name` property refers to a column in the current collection.